Perricone MD partners with Dress for Success for Your Hour, Her Power campaign - ExBulletin

 By joining this global campaign, Perricone MD is helping thousands of unemployed and underemployed women around the world achieve economic independence by benefiting from a support network, development tools and professional outfits to help them succeed. to flourish at work and in life.

-“Perricone MD is honored to support the Your hour, its power campaign for the second year in a row,” said Jennifer Trovel, director of marketing.
+“Perricone MD is honored to support the Your hour, its power campaign for the second year in a row,” said the marketing director, Jennifer Trovel.
 “As a woman working in the beauty industry and having worked for nearly two decades, I understand the mission of Dress for Success, how not only can appearance impact your career choices, but also why A support network and development tools are necessary to succeed in a professional environment.”

 For more information and to donate to Dress for Success and Your hour, its power campaign, visit www.yourhourherpower.org.